-Following the same general pattern, over time, the Hebrew festival of the Passover also gave way to the pagan festival of Easter (Ishtar).
+Following the same general pattern, over time, the Hebrew feast of the Passover also gave way to the pagan feast of Easter (Ishtar).
 First the timing of the Passover was shifted away from the Hebrew evening-to-evening calendar, to the Roman midnight-to-midnight one.
 The date was then changed from the 14th of Nisan (Aviv) to a Sunday which fell around that same general timeframe.
-Then the name of the festival was changed from Passover to Easter, in honor of the Babylonian mother-goddess Ishtar.
+Then the name of the feast was changed from Passover to Easter, in honor of the Babylonian mother-goddess Ishtar.

 A crisis came about in the second century when the bishops of Asia decided to keep the Passover on the Hebrew calendar, as they had been taught by the Apostles Phillip and Yochanan (John).
 This is recorded in Church history as the famous ‘Quartodeciman Controversy’ of the second century.

 The Church father Eusebius records that the Quarto-deciman Controversy erupted when Bishop Victor of Rome began to insist that all the assemblies must keep the Passover on a Sunday (on the Roman calendar), rather than on the 14th of Nisan (on the Hebrew one).